-Approaches to the Study of Buddhism
+Approaches to the study of Buddhism

-During the second year students are required to take tutorials for the following paper for Approaches to the Study of Buddhism, totaling 6 tutorials over Michaelmas and Hilary Terms including the Proseminars.
+During the second year students are required to take tutorials for the following paper for Approaches to the Study of Buddhism, totaling 6 tutorials over Michaelmas and Hilary Terms.
+These tutorials include the Proseminars, one each for Michaelmas and Hilary.

-Optional papers

-Second primary Buddhist language
+Optional: second primary Buddhist language